binomialstew/OpenEmu-wiki/User-Guide:-Transfer-Save-Files.md

 4. Launch OpenEmu, go to OpenEmu > Preferences > Library, click "Reset warnings"

 5. Open your game and click "No" if prompted to "Continue where you left off"

+### NES: Transfer save file from the Nestopia to OpenEmu

+The Nestopia app uses gzip compression on its battery save data, and OpenEmu will not recognize these unless they are unpacked:

+1. Nestopia's default battery save file location is `~/Library/Application\ Support/Bannister/Nestopia/Battery\ RAM/`

+1. Copy your `.sav` file from the Nestopia location to your OpenEmu battery save location while renaming it to this format `<ROM filename>.sav.gz`

+    ```bash
+    cp ~/Library/Application\ Support/Bannister/Nestopia/Battery\ RAM/<ROM filename>.nes.sav ~/Library/Application\ Support/OpenEmu/Nestopia/Battery\ Saves/<ROM filename>.sav.gz
+    gunzip ~/Library/Application\ Support/OpenEmu/Nestopia/Battery\ Saves/<ROM filename>.sav.gz
+    ```

+1. Ensure the name of the battery file matches your ROM name exactly (apart from the `sav` extension)

+1. Start the game--your old saved data from Nestopia should now be accessible from within OpenEmu